 Based on differences in culture, strict government regulation of medications, and other local customs, it has been our experience that not all of our international AFS partners are able to support students with certain diagnoses, including but not limited to, severe allergies, strict dietary restrictions, ADD/ADHD, and those currently taking or who have taken psychotropic medications and/or received counseling for mental/psychological issues within the past year.
 If this applies to you, please get in touch with an AFS Study Abroad Specialist early so that we can determine the right experience for you.

-Your journey to Slovakia
+Your Journey to Slovakia

 Bratislava, Slovakia.